Minister’s January 2018 Message

 Services every third Sunday of the month at 10:00 am

 Study class every third Wednesday of the month at 6:00 pm – 7:00 pm in the Social Hall

 This page is updated the first of every month.
-Keep up to date with previous minister’s message,
+Keep up to date with previous minister’s message, on our blog.

 Gassho Rev. Seijo Naomi Nakano